netsurf-browser/toolchains/gcc/config/tilegx/tilegx.md

 ;; Addresses
 ;;

-;; First step of the 3-insn sequence to materialize a symbolic ;; address.
+;; The next three patterns are used to materialize a position ;; independent address by adding the difference of two labels to a base ;; label in the text segment, assuming that the difference fits in 32 ;; signed bits.
 (define_expand "mov_address_step1"
   [(set (match_operand:DI 0 "register_operand" "")
 	(const:DI (unspec:DI [(match_operand:DI 1 "symbolic_operand" "")]
 			     UNSPEC_HW2_LAST)))])

-;; Second step of the 3-insn sequence to materialize a symbolic ;; address.
 (define_expand "mov_address_step2"
   [(set (match_operand:DI 0 "register_operand" "")
 	(unspec:DI